adieyal/sd-dynamic-prompts/README.md

 In the LastBen colab (and perhaps others), you might see an error similar to this: `ModuleNotFoundError: No module named 'dynamicprompts'`.
 There seems to be an issue causing extensions that rely on install.py from being installed properly.
 A workaround is to run this command before you start the webui:

-`!python -m pip install dynamicprompts`
+`!python -m pip install -U dynamicprompts[attentiongrabber,magicprompt]`

 ## Compatible Scripts
 Dynamic Prompts works particularly well with X/Y Plot - setting Dynamic Prompts to <a href="#combinatorial-generation">combinatorial mode</a> while using X/Y Plot, lets you exhaustively test prompt and paramter variations simultaneously.